corsairmarks/manifesti_fix/mod/README.md

+**_DEPRECATED:_** Paradox has applied this fix in 3.3.0 "Libra" - if you have that version or higher, you do not need this mod.
+It remains listed for players who choose to play the 3.2.* "Herbert" versions of Stellaris.

 # Overview

 Are the Manifesti extremely unhappy with you?
 This mod will help you make them quite a bit happier by fixing the impossible-to-fulfill "Personal Autonomy for Munitions" demand.
 Please note that part of the demand _also_ requires having 0 slave armies and 0 undead armies - something that seems to be intentionally left vague in the tooltip by the developers.